 What Is A Weed?

-From 1 July 2017, the Noxious Weeds Act 1993 will be repealed and replaced with the Biosecurity Act 2015.
+From 1 July 2017, the Noxious Weeds Act 1993 was repealed and replaced with the Biosecurity Act 2015.
 As such the declaration status and control measure of any weeds listed on this page will be no longer relevant.
-HRCC is developing a Local Weeds Plan which will guide the implementation of the new Act in relation to weeds.
+HRCC has developed a Local Weeds Plan (download below) which will guide the implementation of the new Act in relation to weeds.

 It is widely accepted, that a weed is a plant that is growing out of place.
 They may be in a location or at a time that man considers to be inappropriate.
 Waldo Emerson (1964), wrote, “A weed is a plant whose virtues have not yet been discovered”.
 The definition of a weed means different things to different people, however, not all weeds are noxious:-

 Weeds are hard to eradicate, spread rapidly and may have toxic or harmful properties.